There are essentially two classes of functions that may be called from the interpreter: intrinsic functions and slang functions.

 ( var_1, var_2, ..., var_n ) = expression;

-is an arbitrary expression that leaves
+expression is an arbitrary expression that leaves

-items on the stack, and var_k
+n items on the stack, and var_k represents an l-value

 object (permits assignment).
 The assignment statement removes